 Make sure to replace databasename with the database name, databaseusername with the database username and databasepassword with the database password.

-Now go to the end of the file, modify STATIC_URL and change the STATIC_ROOT
+Now go to the end of the file, modify STATIC_URL and add the STATIC_ROOT

 STATIC_URL = '/static/'